aman2970/NoteLance/README.md

 # NoteLance
-An android app  to take notes
+An android app  to take notes easily accesible.
+This app is developed in android studio and for backend i have used firebase